 Many believers have struggled with the decision to bury a body vs. cremation and burial of remains.
 Without getting into a whole schpeel of historical paganism or Old Testament practices, let’s consider a few practical implications and a few theological consequences of the arguments.

-There are some that believe burial more Christian because the body is resurrected.
+There are some that believe burial to be more Christian because Scripture teaches that the body is resurrected.
 Well, what about the Martyrs or those who die because of fire or have been burned due to disease during the plagues?
 Have those bodies been disposed of sinfully?
 I think not.
-While the Old Testament does reveal a prescription for burial for the Israelites, hopefully, no Christian practices the precepts of Judaism.
+While the Old Testament does reveal a prescription for burial for the Israelites, hopefully, no Christian adheres to the precepts of Judaism.
 If you want to know why that would be an offensive option, just read Galatians and then the Book of Hebrews.

 Biblically speaking, the Scripture speaks nothing of how a body should be prepared for burial, disposal, etc. While some well-meaning people like to use the instructions given in Chronicles or Samuel and even Jeremiah (and other places) as proof texts that burning a body is sinful, I would argue that these individuals do not understand basic literary comprehension or they have not read the complete text of those books of the bible and thus are only repeating what they’ve been told over and over again.
 Some suppose that ‘glorifying’ the Lord Jesus in death means not to be burned, but that is a gross abuse of Scripture to promote one’s agenda.
 That type of Biblical abuse is a gross sin, and the Bible teaches that it brings with it grave judgment.
 (James 3:1, Revelation 22:18)